 git diff <commit1-sha> <commit2-sha>

 Example: git diff 9601d2736a31252beeedd3034d863f3ff3291ad1 f699c1bc39c8561ae1c4b15668e902c043a5917f

 If you are good at branching, then you can understand the importance of comparing branches before merging.
 Many conflicts can arise if you merge a branch without comparing it first.
 To avoid these conflicts, Git has many handy commands that allow you to preview, compare, and edit the changes.

 By using the git status command, we can easily track any changes that have been made to our branch.
 However, if we want a more detailed explanation of these changes, then the git diff command is exactly what we need.
 This widely used tool allows us to see precisely what has changed between the two versions of our code.

 git diff <branch 1> < branch 2>

-But after going through the document if still you have faced any problems then let us know in the comment section.
+But after going through the document, if you have faced any problems, then let us know in the comment section.